-Challenge Poverty Week is a chance for us to highlight the injustice of poverty in Scotland, and to celebrate the people and projects that are standing together against it in different ways.
+Challenge Poverty Week is a chance for us to highlight the injustice of poverty in Scotland, and to celebrate the people and projects that are standing together to challenge it.

 In Yourtown, we are doing X/holding an online event on [give details of your event, and invite people along.
 Give details of the work that you do in the community, how it helps people, and why it's so important.]